What is an Independent Director?

-- An independent director is a member of the board of directors who (1) do not have a material relationship with the company, (2) is not part of the company’s executive team, and (3) is not involved with the day-to-day operations of the company.
+- An independent director is a member of the board of directors who (1) does not have a material relationship with the company, (2) is not part of the company’s executive team, and (3) is not involved with the day-to-day operations of the company.

 - To be able to list on certain exchanges, there are requirements for the number of independent directors on the board.

 - A material relationship is a relationship that can interfere with the exercise of a director’s independent judgment.